-L. johnsonii is a probiotic that is especially good against H. pylori infections.
+L. johnsonii is a probiotic that is especially good for fighting H. pylori infections.
 Learn about its other health benefits & safety.

 What is Lactobacillus johnsonii?